krehwell/HeckarNews/README.md

 ## Run & Installation
 - `cd` to `website/` and `rest-api/`
-- `npm run dev` on both dir to run in on localhost
+- `npm run dev` on both dir to run on localhost

 Website served at :3000 and Server served at :5000